Intentionally Inclusive - Deliberately Diverse

 Within the last year we have welcomed numerous visitors from all around the world.
 If you come for the first time and we don’t make you feel at home as you walk through the door - we are having a very bad day!
 (Join us for coffee afterwards and give us a second chance)

 Children and young people are welcome, and we support them with a range of activities.
 A special All-age Service is held on the second Sunday in the month at 10 am, when we are joined by the various uniformed organisations.
 On the other Sundays, God's Gang and a supervised creche provide activities for children during the morning service.
 For the very young there is a flourishing Pre-School, and First Steps on the second Wednesday in the month at 1.45 p.m. offers mothers with children under 5 the opportunity to join in informal worship and enjoy a cup of coffee and a chat afterwards.
-There is also a Youth Club on Sunday evenings
+There is also a Youth Club meeting on Saturday afternoons every other week.

 On the second Saturday of each month there is a working party which undertakes cleaning and maintenance tasks.
 If you like DIY, this might be where you can contribute to the life of the Church.
 Not only does this do good and necessary work around the building and the grounds, it saves us money.
 Above all, it has become a very popular social occasion where you can meet and work with fellow members of the congregation and get to know them in another context, and perhaps find unexpected things in common.